 - PHP scripting language

 - Apache HTTP web server

-- Communication tools - Email, real-time messaging, forums, and wikis help developers to find solutions or bounce ideas off each other.
+Email, real-time messaging, forums, and wikis help developers to find solutions or bounce ideas off each other.

-- Distributed revision control systems - When multiple developers in different geographical locations modify data and files, these systems manage the different versions and updates.
+When multiple developers in different geographical locations modify data and files, these systems manage the different versions and updates.

-- Bug trackers and task lists - Allow large-scale projects to monitor issues and keep track of their fixes.
+These features allow large-scale projects to monitor issues and keep track of their fixes.

-- Testing and debugging tools - Automate testing during system integration and debug other programs.
+These features automate testing during system integration and debug other programs.

 The Bottom Line